celaut-project/celaut-architecture/README.md

 2. **Simplicity**: Minimalistic rules that reduce complexity, ensuring each component can be understood and maintained easily.
 3. **Determinism**: Services behave predictably, following defined rules that ensure reproducibility of outcomes across different nodes.

-***Cel-aut* Architecture: Nodes and Services**
+***Celaut* Architecture: Nodes and Services**

-*Cel-aut*’s architecture is built around two core elements: **nodes** and **services**.
+*Celaut*’s architecture is built around two core elements: **nodes** and **services**.
 Together, they create a distributed network where each part contributes to the overall functionality, much like the agents in a cellular automaton.

 - **Nodes**:
-    A node represents a computer or device within the *Cel-aut* network that can communicate with other nodes and manage the execution of services.
-The decentralized nature of *Cel-aut* is embodied in how nodes interact, ensuring no single point of failure or centralized control.
+    A node represents a computer or device within the *Celaut* network that can communicate with other nodes and manage the execution of services.
+The decentralized nature of *Celaut* is embodied in how nodes interact, ensuring no single point of failure or centralized control.
 Key responsibilities of a node include:

     1. **Service Execution**: Nodes manage service instances, deciding whether to run them locally or distribute the load across peer nodes.
 This ensures optimal resource utilization and performance, similar to how cells in a cellular automaton interact with their neighbors to maintain system balance.